galaxyproject/training-material/Galaxy_Introduction/Galaxy_Introduction.md

 **Step 3: Adjust chromosome naming**

 Have a look at both input files (either in the little preview window in the history or click on the eye icon to see one in the main frame) and find out what are the differences in the chromosome naming.
-Apply the following workflow to GSE37268_mof3.out.hpeak.txt: Workflow 'Add "chr" at beginning of each line'. (add link) After importing you can in the future use it by scrolling to the bottom of the tool panel, click on "All workflows" and then on the workflow name.
+Apply the following workflow to GSE37268_mof3.out.hpeak.txt: [Workflow 'Add "chr" at beginning of each line'](http://galaxy.uni-freiburg.de/u/tutor/w/add-chr-at-beginning-of-line-imported-from-uploaded-file).
+After importing you can in the future use it by scrolling to the bottom of the tool panel, click on "All workflows" and then on the workflow name.

 From carefully reading the HPeak manual, we should remember that it puts "20" and "21" instead of "X" and "Y".
 So now the chromosome names all start properly with "chr", but we still have "chr20" and "chr21" instead of "chrX" and "chrY".